Braedach/Wazuh-Project-LearningLab/README.md

 1. Note the reference is set to version 5-1
 2. Fill this in when you get going the way you want
+3. NOTE - Not a priority at the moment more interested in IOC Feeds those being
+	a.
+SOCFortress API - have an extension but really need graylog
+	b.
+MISP - top priority as this will complement the firewall.

 #### SOC Fortress API intergration